Tayruh/sadako/getting-started.md

 #### Setting up a Dialog Box

-If you do not define a dialog box, either by calling the function or by adding the default IDs to your HTML page, dialog actions will be disabled.
+If you do not define a dialog box, dialog actions will be disabled.
+To define a dialog box, you must create one in HTML and then call `sadako.setupDialog()` with the respective IDs.
+The following is an example on how to do this.

 Here is an example with a working dialog box.